 So, how do you decorate with this trending color?
 Lavender hasn't disappeared as an accent color in more traditional, rustic schemes, but for 2023's take on the trend, it's about committing to the color.
 Think color blocks, and large swathes a la the color drenching trend.

 Some of the magic of lavender also comes in what you pair it with.
 There are plenty of colors that go with lavender, and each will change the atmosphere that it creates.
-'For a bit of 'year round summer' pair with other pastels, think soft pinks, yellows and minty greens,' says color consultant Emma Merry, 'but if you want a bit of a modern edge then go for a striking combo like lilac with a deep sage green with a warm neutral plaster tone.'
+'For a bit of 'year round summer' pair with other pastels, think soft pinks, yellows and minty greens,' says color consultant Emma Merry, it just might be one of the colors that go with pink to give your Millennial pink look an update.
+'But if you want a bit of a modern edge then go for a striking combo like lilac with a deep sage green with a warm neutral plaster tone.'

 Another way of decorating with pastels has emerged alongside lavender - a sugary peach shade.
 'The color peach is a soft, warm, and inviting color that is often associated with sweetness, and youthfulness,' PL Studio's co-founder Aude Lerin tells us.
 'It is a color that can evoke feelings of warmth and approachability, which therefore creates a positive and calming atmosphere in an interior space, and a feeling of comfort and protection.'